-Tales From A First Year Teacher: Surviving The First Week Of Term
+Continued from Tales From A First Year Teacher: My First Day As A Real Teacher

 Arghh, what’s that noise?
 Oh, it’s just the alarm going….groan it’s so early in the morning.
 I drag myself out of bed and prepare to face Day 2 as a teacher.

 This getting up to be ready for 6am is ridiculous, I can’t wait until our car gets here so I can set my own schedule.

 I’m thinking about all I need to prepare for the day when I reach my classroom.
 I still can’t believe I’m teaching in this fibro shack.
 What were they thinking putting a graduate teacher all the way out here, by herself, with no support around?
 I suppose it’s sink or swim.
 Oh well, there’s no point dwelling on this, I’ve got too much to organise anyway.

 Well believe it or not…I actually managed to keep Ben in the class until lunch time today.
 But like yesterday, he didn’t return from lunch, so again I had to send a student to the office to say that I had lost a student.

 Ben didn’t show up for the remainder of the week.
 This was a blessing in a way, it feels like that when he is in the class he is the only thing that I can manage and concentrate on.
 Once things settle down after this week I will need to set a plan in place on how to best assist Ben in our class.
 I haven’t had too much experience with dealing with the types of behaviours displayed by Ben, but I’m sure there are some very experienced teachers here who will be able to assist.